plone/plone.restapi-client/docs/actions/users.md

 ## Delete User

+### Mutation function

+Use the `deleteUserMutation` function to get the mutation for deleting an existing user at the given path.

+### Hook

-This function can be used to delete an existing user at the given path.
+Use the `useDeleteUser` hook to delete an existing user at the given path.

-- Function name: `deleteUserMutation`

 ### Parameters